magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/suite.md

 _This topic was updated due to the {{page.mftf-release}} MFTF release._
 {: style="text-align: right"}

-Suites are essentially groups of tests defined in the _\<magento 2 root\>/dev/tests/acceptance/tests/_suite/suite.xml_ file.
+Suites are essentially groups of tests that run in specific preconditions.
 They enable you including, excluding, and grouping tests for a customized test run when you need it.
-You can form suites using using separate tests, groups, and modules.
+You can form suites using separate tests, groups, and modules.

+Each suite must be defined in the _\<magento 2 root\>/dev/tests/acceptance/tests/_suite/suite.xml_ file.
+The generated tests for each suite go to in a separate directory under _\<magento 2 root\>/dev/tests/acceptance/tests/functional/Magento/FunctionalTest/_generated_.

 ## Format